 While most readers are acquainted with mythology at an early age, its appeal remains timeless.
 It, therefore, comes as no surprise that there’s a bewildering assortment of mythology books that have littered the market.
 After all, the themes discussed in these ancient stories mirror the core concerns and values of humanity like survival, hate, hubris, love, power, and much more.

 As a result, mythology remains a renowned inspiration to a myriad of authors across the globe.
 Some of the top renditions of these myths have turned into bestsellers, ranging from paranormal to literary.
+Not only that, but many popular Hollywood films have adapted these myths.
+Thanks to the Marvel Cinematic Universe, we have seen a lot of ancient Norse gods such as Thor and Loki.

 Without further ado, we’ve rounded up 10 of the best myth books of all time to help you invoke your inner deity.